-Then, the much awaited semester exams (awaited to end) came head on and I should say I got through it (let us all hope that I did).
-My mentors were amazingly understanding during these days of my woe and I am so happy to have them (not trying to flatter them, really).
+Then, the much awaited semester exams (awaited to end) came head on, and I must say that I got through it (let us all hope that I did).
+My mentors were amazingly understanding during these days of my woes, and I am so happy to have them (not trying to flatter them, really).
 After a day or two of relief, I eventually had to get back to reality.
 However, I am the kind of person who hates “not” being busy, so for me it was a win win situation.

 Calculations in any scientific discipline may involve precise time, but what sets astronomy apart is the number and variety of time scales that have to be used.
 Although the era of new and precise “Atomic Time” scales is emerging, astronomy continues to deal with the very phenomena that lie behind the seemingly obsolete time scales, in particular the rotation of the Earth and the motion of the planets.
 Thus, we have our own fossil record of time scales, carbon-dating to the evolution of humans (okay that went a little too far, but I guess you get the point).

 If we could all recollect a little bit of physics that we have learnt so far, we would realise that it all depends on the context or the reference frame.
-Whether time is based on the Earth’s rotation, which is irregular due to various reasons, making it unsuitable for several cases, or it is the “proper” time at our exact location, it all really does matter.
-After all, precision might be the better half of an astronomer’s life (probably because the universe makes it so difficult to have this idealistic thought).
-The concept of absolute time, as we all know, has been scraped off by General Relativity and it does make a difference whether your calculations are associated with the Geocentre (The Earth) or the Barycentre (The Sun) or just an ordinary observatory location.
+Whether time is based on the Earth’s rotation, which is irregular due to various reasons making it unsuitable for several cases, or it is the “proper” time at our exact location, it all really does matter.
+After all, precision is the better half of an astronomer’s life, simply because it is so difficult to win over.
+The concept of absolute time, as we all know, has been scraped off by General Relativity, and it does make a difference whether your calculations are associated with the Geocentre (The Earth) or the Barycentre (The Sun) or just an ordinary observatory location.
 Frankly, I feel a sense of enlightenment when I talk about the universe and things like general relativity (partly because I find it extremely cool).
-But we don’t want me to die while writing this.
+But, we don’t want me to die while writing this.
 I will thus conclude this part by saying that time is, in itself, an extremely intriguing concept.
 A big shout out to GSoC for making me understand it all so vividly.

-The weekly conference calls with my mentors are when I actually unfold the extent of this problem and they have been rather amazing I must tell you.
-I have fairly restrained myself from being this chatty there, as I do not want them to miss their meetings (I am very much capable of doing so) but I think that will soon change.
+The weekly conference calls with my mentors are when I actually unfold the extent of this problem, and they have been rather amazing.
+I have fairly restrained myself from being this chatty there, as I do not want them to miss their meetings (I am very much capable of doing so).
+But I think that will soon change.

 Summing up, the community bonding period and the first week of official coding passed by rather too quickly.
-To be honest, the golden embellishment to all this “Time Jargon” has been this one statement, that I made sure I tell each and every soul I possibly know or could know, and knowing it has made me so very proud of myself.
+The golden embellishment to all this “Time Jargon” has been this one statement that I made sure I tell each and every soul I possibly know or could know, and knowing it has made me feel so very proud of myself.
 Don’t worry, I will let you know of this knowledge as well.
 Here it goes,

-Eventually, I did end up condensing the 22 Pages FITS journal into a 4 page vital summary (which took so much time and I believe I did a fantastic job, do not dare say otherwise, *takes a bow*).
-I also understood the various obstacles that are involved in this project and how each of them contributes to the difficulty of the problem.
-Quoting my mentors, “This has been an issue for years and people say it is easy.
-Well, we know it is not”. (they truly understand me, *sobs a little*).
+Eventually, I did end up condensing the 22 Pages FITS journal into a 4 page vital summary (which took so much time, and I believe I did a fantastic job; do not dare say otherwise *takes a bow*).
+I also understood the various obstacles that are involved in this project, and how each of them contributes to the difficulty of the problem.
+Quoting my mentors, “This has been an issue for 3 years and people say it is easy.
+Well, we know it is not”. (they truly understand me *sobs a little*).

-The PR introduces a time module within io.fits, as a preliminary version to write and read AstroPy Tables containing Time columns to and from FITS files.
-Currently, I have taken care of writing Time by writing it as a (N,2) column with each element as a vector (jd1, jd2) and an explicit AstroPy format keyword.
+The PR introduces a time module within io.fits as a preliminary version to write and read AstroPy Tables containing Time columns to and from FITS files.
+Currently, I have taken care of writing Time by writing it as a (N, 2) column with each element as a vector (jd1, jd2) and an explicit AstroPy format keyword.
 Considerable round-tripping of AstroPy written “FITS Binary Tables containing time coordinate columns” has been achieved.
-This includes metadata : scale, format and singular location.
-I have also started work on reading generic FITS Binary Table files, by generic I mean not written by AstroPy.
+This includes metadata : scale, format, and singular location.
+I have also started work on reading generic FITS Binary Table files; by generic I mean not exactly compliant with the FITS time standard.